-- Now you are ready to install sparker.
-Got into your spark-installer directory and run.
-That should install spark and all its dependancies.
+- Now you are ready to install Spark.
+Got into your spark-installer directory and run composer install.
+That should install spark and all its dependencies.

 - Register Spark, got to https://spark.laravel.com/ and login.
 In your user settings go to the API page and create a new API token.

-- From Here you can follow the install insturctions in Spark’s documentation https://spark.laravel.com/docs/3.0/installation
+- From here you can follow the install instructions in Spark’s documentation https://spark.laravel.com/docs/3.0/installation

 $ nvm install 6.4 $ nvm use 6.4